chiara01712/1988552_SPARK/Student_doc.md

 The student-service container does not handle data persistence internally; instead, it depends on the postgres container to store and manage all persistent user data.

 ### EXTERNAL SERVICES CONNECTIONS
-The student-service container communicates with the postgres container in order to store and retrieve student's information through RabbitMQ.
+The student-service container cdoes not connect to external services.

 ### MICROSERVICES: